csu-applied-category-theory/csu-applied-category-theory.github.io/ORIGINAL_README.md

 - the default layout does not add `title` to the page, so it can be a short for the nav.
 Add a title in the Markdown content.

-Using figure include:

-- put all images in the `images` directory.
-- figures will be centered, and can optionally be given a caption and percentage width.
-- in a markdown file where you want the image to appear, use the `figure.html` include on its own line.
-- pattern: `{% include figure.html file="my-cat.jpg" alt="cat" caption="My cat" width="50%" %}`

 Basic style customization:

 - the `main.scss` in the `css` folder exposes variables that can customize the basic style of website.